Metalwork

 • Compression springs are designed to become shorter when loaded.
 Their turns are not touching in the unloaded position.

-• Hollow tubing spring is either extension spring or compression spring.
+• A hollow tubing spring is either an extension spring or a compression spring.

 Other common types are:

-Belleville washer or Belleville spring: is a disc shaped spring used to apply tension to bolts.
+Belleville washer or Belleville spring: a disc-shaped spring used to apply tension to bolts.

-Constant-force spring: is a tightly rolled ribbon that exerts a nearly constant force as it is unrolled.
+Constant-force spring: a tightly rolled ribbon that exerts a nearly constant force as it is unrolled.

 Gas spring: has a volume of compressed gas.

 Ideal spring: is used in physic.
-It has no weight, mass or damping losses.
+It has no weight, mass, or damping losses.
 The force exerted by the spring is proportional to the distance spring is stretched.
-Or compressed form its relaxed position.
+Or compressed from its relaxed position.

-Negator spring: is a thin metal band slightly concave in cross-section.
+Negator spring: a thin metal band slightly concave in cross-section.
 It adopts a flat cross-section when coiled, and it returns to its former curve when unrolled.
-This cause a constant force to be produce throughout the displacement.
+This causes a constant force to be produced throughout the displacement.

 Progressive rate coil springs: it’s a coil spring with a variable rate.
 It is achieved by having unequal pitch so the spring compressed one or more coils rests against its neighbor.

-Rubber band: is a tension spring that stored energy when the material is stretched.
+Rubber band: a tension spring that stored energy when the material is stretched.

 Spring washer: it’s used to apply constant tensile force along the axis of a fastener.

 Wave spring: is made of flat wire and discs.
-Such spring include linear spring, shaped spring, washers and expanders.
+Such springs include linear springs, shaped springs, washers, and expanders.

 Advantages and disadvantages of mechanical springs